AhldenBrough/Covid-vs-Tech-Careers/README.md

 # Covid and Tech YouTube Trends

 <ins>Analysis:</ins>
-Using the youtube_with_covid.csv file found it data, we were able to conduct t-tests for the differnt vaccination rates
+Using the youtube_with_covid.csv file found in the data folder, we were able to conduct t-tests for the different vaccination rates

 *Fully Vaccinated Rate